Chimoney/Community-Website/README.md

 ### If you would be working with ChiConnect
 [Here is an article](https://community-chimoney.hashnode.dev/getting-started-with-chimoneys-api-chiconnect) to quickly set you on track.

+## Community

+### Got Questions?

+- Join the conversation in our Discord. (https://discord.gg/j8Dhxn7aHE)
+- Find Chimoney videos and release overviews on our YouTube Channel (https://www.youtube.com/@chimoney_io)
+- Check out our blog posts for guides and workshops on our products. (https://chimoney.io/blogs/)

 ### Happy opensourcing :smile: !!